oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 This stage is used for polling external data sources for information that is needed to perform automated source code updates.
-An example for such a polling process is when source code builds a container that is based on another container (With e.g. a 'FROM' in in a Dockerfile).
+An example for such a polling process is when source code builds a container that is based on another container (With e.g. a 'FROM' in a Dockerfile).
 The source code typically needs to specify a specific version of the base container so that builds are reproducible, but keeping that version up to date can be cumbersome for developers.
 The poll stage can be used to query for newer versions and automatically generate appropriate source code changes.
-The CI system run this stage periodically.
+The CI system runs this stage periodically.
 This stage is also used in conjunction with the source code dependency functionality that is described below.